The Future of How’s My Driving?

 Yes – because Opiniator reports on what Telematics cannot:

 - Near misses

 - Poor driver conduct

 - Driving threat

-How’s My Driving works, but needs an update to accommodate telematics, the road users’ communication preferences and the areas that Telematics cannot.
+How’s My Driving does work.
+But it needs an update to accommodate telematics, the drivers’ communication preferences and the areas that Telematics cannot cover.
 More information can be found here.